 Mid-Layers

-Mid-Layers act as the insulating layer for your winter clothing.
+Mid-Layers act as your insulating layers for winter clothing.
 If you need help with winter layering for hiking, check out this blog post

 The Patagonia Better Sweater Fleece Jacket is my favorite mid-layer for hiking.
 Be warned…it is extremely warm.
-You might think a fleece zip up isn’t super warm, you’d be mistaken with this one.
+You might think a fleece zip-up isn’t super warm, but you’d be mistaken with this one.

 This mid-layer is very light.
 I wore it on the days we were really active.
 It still did a good job of keeping me warm, but it was not warm enough when I stopped moving.